Croaco/Quest-Design/docs/README.md

 **- World of Warcraft - “The MMO approach”**

 In the MMORPG World of Warcraft, the most common quests we can find are “Kill quests”.
-WoW uses the quests to direct players where it wants them to.
+WoW uses the quests to direct players towards the path the game wants them to go to.
 Indirectly, the game is teaching you about the geography of the world as well as the enemies and its habitants by making you go to a specific place and kill several monsters, which will make you spend enough time there so that you know your way around when the game makes you come back.

 ![WoWMap](https://github.com/Croaco/Quest-Design/blob/main/docs/Images/WoWMap.png?raw=true)